shamazmazum/CorrelationTrackers.jl/docs/src/index.md

 # CorrelationTrackers.jl

-`CorrelationTrackers.jl` package has a means to do fast updates of correlation functions calculated by `CorrelationFunctions.Directional` module in `CorrelationFunctions.jl`.
+`CorrelationTrackers.jl` package has means to do fast updates of correlation functions calculated by `CorrelationFunctions.Directional` module in `CorrelationFunctions.jl`.
 Correlation functions are recalculated when you change an element of the underlying array.
 Currently, only `Directional.l2`,